EGR-314-F23-TEAM-301/TEAM-301-F23.github.io/Hardware_Implementation.md

 Connectors
 -
-The first version of our PCB also contain several connectors that serve for debugging and programming purposes.
+The final version of our PCB also contains several connectors that serve for debugging and programming purposes.
 Essentially, these connectors will be used to make sure that there won't be any signs of shortage, or a component drawing too much current.
 We wanted to focus on the data that is being sent and received from the I2C and UART ports.

 Buttons
 -